Frequently Asked Questions

 Visit cost is based on time spent with the IBCLC, which can vary depending on the complexity.
 All current self-pay pricing can be found by clicking the booking link below and selecting the location or type of visit you prefer.
 If you have questions regarding self-pay costs, please reach out to us!

-I will be offering an online prenatal breastfeeding course soon which will be at a lower price point than individualized prenatal consultations, so check back for that in the near future!
+We will be offering an online prenatal breastfeeding course soon which will be at a lower price point than individualized prenatal consultations, so check back for that in the near future!